abiraihan/test_app/README.md

       - ```$ rails db```
       - ```$ \dt```
       - ```$ SELECT postgis_full_version();```
-      - *If not available then enable extension*
+      - *If not available then enable extension by*
         - ```CREATE EXTENSION POSTGIS;```
       - To view any particular 'Table'
         - ```$ \d+ table```